RussH-code/Recurrent-Neural-Network---Bitcoin-Price-Prediction/README.md

 #### - LSTM
 ![](https://github.com/RussH-code/Recurrent-Neural-Network---Bitcoin-Price-Prediction/blob/main/LSTM.png)

-Source: Colah's blog - <a href="https://colah.github.io/posts/2015-08-Understanding-LSTMs/">Understanding LSTM Networks</a>
+Photo: Colah's blog - <a href="https://colah.github.io/posts/2015-08-Understanding-LSTMs/">Understanding LSTM Networks</a>

 An improved model - "Long Short-Term Memory" (LSTM) was designed to solve this problem.
 What makes LSTM special is its cell state and gates.
 The cell state acts like the memory of the network, and transfers information down the sequence chain.
 This allows information from earlier time steps to reach later time steps, and reduce effect of short-term memory.
 Gates control what information to keep or forget by learning the relevant information.
 This is achieved by activation function.
 A sigmoid activation squishes values between 0 (forgotten) and 1 (kept), this helps update the states.